VladMinzatu/performance-handbook/tools_overview/go.md

 # Go Tools for profiling and observability

-## The `runtime` package

-Package `runtime` contains operations that interact with Go's runtime, including functions that control goroutines, the GC and allow access to low level metrics such as memory usage (see pkg.go.dev/runtime)

 ## Benchmarks

 Benchmarks execute a certain code segment a number of times in order to get a stable estimate for the execution time of that code segment.